Thinkific vs. Teachable: A LMS Platform-as-a-Service Feature Comparison

 Pro Tip: Marketing automation tools are here to stay.
 Use your marketing automation tool to power your course and membership program by taking advantage of AccessAlly’s deep 2-way street integration.
 It’s built to help you sell more, teach better, and engage with your students longer.

-Free Thinkific users can have unlimited members but are limited to 3 courses.
+Free Thinkific users can have unlimited members but are limited to a single course.
 The free plan also lacks some of the most common features most online courses creators desire such as advanced quiz functionality, certificates of completion, progress-based content releases, advanced e-commerce setup, CRM or marketing automation system integrations, affiliate functionality, and design flexibility.

 On the basic plan at $49/month users unlock coupon functionality, affiliate functionality and reporting, dripped content course releases, email integrations, more advanced quizzing options, email integrations, and Zapier triggers.